★ Service brochure

 What it costs.

 One-off pricing.
-The core build covers the standard website.
-Modules are priced individually and can be added at any time — at sign-up or years later.
+Modules priced individually and can be added at any time — at sign-up or years later.
 All prices exclude GST.

 Core build